 Having very sharp tools is one of the most important aspects of proper traditional woodworking.
 Many beginners think that they stink at woodworking, but usually they are just using dull (or improperly sharpened) hand tools.
-To start off with I recommend buying sharpening supplies for sharpening & honing your chisels and hand plane irons.
-You can learn saw sharpening in a few months (if you purchase a new sharpened saw).
+To start off with I recommend buying sharpening supplies for sharpening & honing your chisels, hand plane irons, and handsaws.

 A good wooden mallet is vital for traditional woodworking.
-I prefer the English-style Carpenter’s mallets, but you can also purchase a lighter carver’s mallets will not be heavy-duty enough for most tasks, especially chopping on a mortise chisel.
+I prefer the English-style Joiner’s mallets.
+The lighter carver’s mallets will not be heavy-duty enough for most tasks, especially chopping on a mortise chisel.

 Wooden mallets are mostly used for hitting your chisels when cutting joints (like dovetail joints or chopping mortises).
 You should never, never, never hit a chisel with a metal hammer.
-Buy a mallet that is made of fairly hard wood (e.g. beach wood) and that will feel well balanced in your hand.
+Build or buy a mallet that is made of fairly hard wood (e.g. maple, oak, beach wood, etc.) and one that will feel well balanced in your hand.

-A large shoulder plane has so many uses, such as trimming tenons & other joinery, cutting rabbets, removing waste for hand cut moldings, etc. You probably won’t need this plane until you cut your first tenons or rabbets, but get it soon.
+A shoulder plane has so many uses, such as trimming tenons & other joinery, cutting rabbets, removing waste for hand cut moldings, etc.

 I prefer the large size because it will cut the most sizes.
-I tried a medium shoulder plane for a while, but it didn’t cut the larger sized joints, so I sold it and purchased a large shoulder plane so I could cut and trim most sized joints.
-Most of your traditional woodworking hand tools can be vintage/used, but used shoulder planes can be very hard to get “square”, so I recommend spending the extra money on a new shoulder plane.
+Years ago I purchased a medium shoulder plane, but it didn’t cut the larger sized joints, so I sold it and purchased a large shoulder plane so I could cut and trim most sized joints.
+Most of your traditional woodworking hand tools can be vintage/used, but used shoulder planes can be very hard to rehab and get “square”, so I recommend spending the extra money on a new shoulder plane.
 See my recommendations in my hand plane buying guide.

 Woodworking clamps hold your freshly glued up joints together until the glue hardens.
 To start off with I would recommend buying at least one quality “hand screw clamp” (around 10 or 12 inches) and a few bar-type clamps.